The Analytic Classification of Plane Curves: Introduction

 The local topology of plane curves has been studied since the first decades of the last century, with important contributions of K. Brauner, W. Burau, O. Zariski, J. Milnor, and others (see, \cite{BriesKnorrer}).
 For an irreducible plane curve (branch) the topological type of the curve is equivalent to the topology of the complement of the associated link, that is, the intersection of the curve with a small sphere centered at the origin.
 This intersection is an iterated torus knot.
 The topological type of the curve is completely described by the type of the knot which is characterized by pairs of integers called Puiseux pairs.
 There are many complete discrete invariants that determine and are determined by Puiseux pairs, for instance, the characteristic exponents, the value semigroup of the curve, the multiplicity sequence associated to the canonical resolution, and others.
 For plane curves with several branches, the local topology can be described by the value semigroup of the curve, or equivalently by the value semigroup of each branch and the intersection multiplicities of pairs of branches (see \cite{waldi} and \cite{zariski3}).

 With regard to analytic equivalence, there are many hard problems.
 For instance, how we can decide if two curves are analytically equivalent?
 What is the associated moduli space?

-No introduction to the analytic classification subject of plane curves is hardly comparable to the review by Washburn presented in \cite{Washburn}.
+Any introduction to the analytic classification subject of plane curves is hardly comparable to the review by Washburn presented in \cite{Washburn}.
 We just cite some contributions to the theme in chronological order:

-In 1965, Ebey in \cite{ebey} presented normal forms for some classes of irreducible curves given by parametrizations.
+In 1965, Ebey in \cite{ebey} presented normal forms for some classes of irreducible curves given by parameterizations.
 In a course given at the Centre de Math\'{e}matiques de l'\'Ecole Polytechnique in 1973, Zariski in \cite{zariskibook} considers an irreducible analytic plane curve $\mathcal{C}$ and denotes by $\mathbb{L}=\mathbb{L}(\mathcal{C})$ the equisingular class of $\mathcal{C}$, that is, the set of all branches equisingular to $\mathcal{C}$.
 The moduli space $\mathbb{M}$ is the quotient space of $\mathbb{L}$ by the analytic equivalence relation.
 Zariski studied the moduli space for some equisingular classes and gave a formula for the dimension of the generic component $\mathbb{M}_g$ of $\mathbb{M}$ for curves with semigroup $\langle n,m\rangle$ in which $1<n < m$ and $m \equiv 1 \ mod \ n$.
 Few years later, Delorme (in 1978, see \cite{delorme}), considering irreducible curves with semigroup $\langle n,m\rangle$, presented a combinatorial method to obtain the dimension of the generic component of the moduli space.
 In 1979, Granger presented normal forms for plane curves with nonsingular transversal branches (an ordinary multiple point) and gave a formula to compute the dimension of $\mathbb{M}_g$ (see \cite{Granger}).